fbpx

 Refund Policy for Classes

-All classes require a $25 deposit and $1.99 Course Storm fee that are not refundable at any time.
-Refunds, minus the deposit and fee, will only be made if the student officially withdraws 7 or more days before the start of a class.
+All classes must be paid in full at registration.
+There is a $2.49 non refundable Course Storm fee per registration.
+Refunds minus the fee, will only be made if the student officially withdraws 2 weeks before the start of a class.

-To officially withdraw from a class, please email Education@nullRaleighLittleTheatre.org.
+To officially withdraw from a class or camp, please email Education@nullRaleighLittleTheatre.org.

-If you withdraw from class less than a week prior to the start date of class, there are no refunds, but you can exchange your registration for another class.
+If you withdraw from class less than 2 weeks prior to a class or camp, there are no refunds.
+But you can receive class credit in the amount of the class registration.
 If a class is canceled due to low enrollment, you will have the option to switch into another class or receive a full refund.

 End of Session Class Sharings